Federal Pell Grant

 How can I see my Lifetime Eligibility Used (LEU) percentage?

-In mid-July 2012, you will be able to log on to our National Student Loan Data System (NSLDS) Student Access Web site using your Federal Student Aid PIN and view your LEU.
+To view your LEU, you may log on to the National Student Loan Data System (NSLDS) Student Access Web site using your Federal Student Aid PIN.
 The LEU will be found on the Financial Aid Review page.